bitburner-official/bitburner-src/markdown/bitburner.darknet.md

 If successful, grants the script a session, allowing it to exec() scripts on that server, or scp() files to it. (scp() \*from\* the server is always allowed.)

+Note that the charisma level on a server is not a requirement for authentication, but authentication takes longer if the player's charisma is below the server's charisma level.

 </td></tr>
 <tr><td>